 You’ve probably heard of The Daily Edited (TDE), and for an accessories label that only launched in 2014, its widespread cult following proves that even saturated markets still have room for innovation and cut through.

 TDE started as a blog that founders Alyce Tran and Tania Liu used as a creative outlet—an escape from their burgeoning law careers.
 Soon after, the power-duo had an idea, and took a risk to fill a gap in the market.
 "I’ve always loved personalisation and before us there weren’t many brands offering the service at an attainable price point.
 I love the all of the products we create and being able to add a luxury service such as personalisation and constantly expanding on these options has been fantastic for the brand."

 In a recent study conducted by American Express, of every dollar spent in Australia, a quarter of that goes to small businesses, which proves that (even in a world of fast-fashion) there is still success to be found with niche brands who are creating a high-quality and refined product.
 From humble blog, to internationally successful brand, we sat with founder Alyce Tran, to learn how this successful entrepreneur worked her way up the business ladder, and continues to expand her offering.
 With a brand new flagship store opening in Westfield Sydney, we know this is still just the beginning of TDE’S accessory empire.

-Keep scrolling to step into the life of a busy entrepreneur.
+Buy tickets to our Career Code Talk with Tran at Virgin Australia Melbourne Fashion Festival here, then keep scrolling to step into the life of a busy entrepreneur.